 - Best-of-breed single domain MDM (CDI, PIM) vs. multi-domain MDM

-- Agile deployment strategies for on-presime, Cloud & hybrid deployment
+- Agile deployment strategies for on-premise, cloud & hybrid MDM tooling

 - Strategies for Customer 360° & social network data